fathimakm/learn_security_with-me/README.md

 **Compliance is the process of adhering to internal standards and external regulations** compliance is a way of measuring how well an organization is protecting their assets.

+__Guidance that any organization can use to implement the CSF.__**

+Create a current profile of the security operations and outline the specific needs of your business.

+Perform a risk assessment to identify which of your current operations are meeting business and regulatory standards.

+Analyze and prioritize existing gaps in security operations that place the businesses assets at risk.

+Implement a plan of action to achieve your organization’s goals and objectives.

+Always consider current risk, threat, and vulnerability trends when using the NIST CSF.